davidrzs/sociaML/README.md

 - **Textual Features Extraction**: Provides analysis on Ekman emotions, sentiment, word/token counts, sentence embeddings, and more.

-## Attention: Currently we are Linux only.
+## Attention: Only tested on Linux and MacOS

-This stems from the fact that we depend on Whisper which depends on Triton which is Linux only for the time being.

 ## Usage

 ### Installation

+Make sure you have https://www.ffmpeg.org/ installed on your system.
+It is a prerequisite for Whisper.

 As the API is not stable yet, please install it directly from git